Singer-Songwriter and American Idol Contestant Sarah Burgess Releases New Song “Run Away” to Benefit Cure Duchenne

 “I was put on this earth to create music – I want to use my music to help raise awareness about Duchenne and fund research to find a cure for this devastating disease,” said Burgess.
 “Please join me in supporting CureDuchenne and help get us closer to the cure.”

 “CureDuchenne is delighted that Sarah has shared her time and talent to spread the word about Duchenne,” said Debra Miller, founder and CEO of CureDuchenne.
 “As a mom with a son with Duchenne, I was touched by this song.
 Real progress toward a cure is being made.
-It is urgent that we continue to fund research and find a cure to help this generation of Duchenne boys.”
+It is urgent that we continue to fund research and find a cure to help this generation of those impacted with Duchenne.”

 CureDuchenne already has raised more than $11 million toward promising research aimed at treating and curing Duchenne and have advanced seven research projects to date into human clinical trials.
 CureDuchenne’s research investments have leveraged more than $100 million from biotech and pharmaceutical companies, venture capital funds and other foundations to fund research leading to a cure.